Economic history of the German reunification: Deep recession and Boom

 The Bundesbank became worried about three elements of the sudden boom: the sudden financial shifts between east and west, which led to a jump in money supply; government deficits resulting from large expenditures in eastern Germany; and the potentially inflationary effects of a rapid growth rate in the west.
 The bank warned that interest rates would have to remain high to keep price increases under control.
-The bank raised short-term interest rates sharply through 1991 and 1992, with the average rate of short-term interest climbing from 7.1 percent in 1989 to 8.5 percent in 1990, to 9.2 percent in 1991, and to 9.5 percent in 1992.
-The Bundesbank permitted rates to begin falling only in 1993—to 7.3 percent—when it believed that the inflationary pressures had been contained by the recessionary effects of the credit squeeze.
+The bank raised short-term interest rates sharply through 1991 and 1992, with the average rate of short-term interest climbing from 7.1% in 1989 to 8.5% in 1990, to 9.2% in 1991 and to 9.5% in 1992.
+The Bundesbank permitted rates to begin falling only in 1993—to 7.3%—when it believed that the inflationary pressures had been contained by the recessionary effects of the credit squeeze.

-As the Bundesbank's policies began to take hold, growth slowed in western Germany, from 4.2 percent in the first quarter of 1991 to 0.8 percent in the last quarter of 1992.
-For all of 1992, the western German growth rate was 1.5 percent, a decline from the 3.7 percent rate of 1991 and even more from the 4.6 percent rate of 1990.
-The eastern German growth rate was 6.1 percent during 1992, well below the 7 percent to 10 percent growth rate originally anticipated for the region.
+As the Bundesbank's policies began to take hold, growth slowed in western Germany, from 4.2% in the first quarter of 1991 to 0.8% in the last quarter of 1992.
+For all of 1992, the western German growth rate was 1.5%, a decline from the 3.7% rate of 1991 and even more from the 4.6% rate of 1990.
+The eastern German growth rate was 6.1% during 1992, well below the 7% to 10% growth rate originally anticipated for the region.
 The number of employed in western Germany fell for the first time in ten years, by 89,000 persons.
 Despite the slowdown, during 1992 the German economy reached a milestone of sorts.
 With the addition of eastern German production, Germany's GDP rose for the first time above DM3 trillion.
-Of that total, the new Länder contributed a gross regional product of DM231 billion, or 7.7 percent (compared to the roughly 20% of unified Germany's population).
+Of that total, the new Länder contributed a gross regional product of DM231 billion, or 7.7% (compared to the roughly 20% of unified Germany's population).
 However, the total of German unemployed also reached a record number, 4 million.
 Two-thirds of that number were unemployed in western Germany; the other one-third were unemployed in eastern Germany.
 Eastern Germany contributed more to unemployment than to production.